nginxinc/docker-nginx-amplify/README.md

 ## 1. Overview

-[Amplify](https://amplify.nginx.com/signup/) is a free monitoring tool that can be used to monitor microservice architectures based on nginx.
-Amplify is developed and maintained by the company behind the nginx software.
+[NGINX Amplify](https://amplify.nginx.com/signup/) is a free monitoring tool that can be used to monitor microservice architectures based on NGINX and Docker.
+Amplify is developed and maintained by Nginx Inc. — the company behind the NGINX software.

-With Amplify it is possible to collect and aggregate metrics across containers, and present a coherent set of visualizations of the key performance data, such as active connections or requests per second.
-It is also easy to quickly check for any performance degradations, traffic anomalies, and get a deeper insight into the nginx configuration in general.
+With Amplify it is possible to collect and aggregate metrics across Docker containers, and present a coherent set of visualizations of the key NGINX performance data, such as active connections or requests per second.
+It is also easy to quickly check for any performance degradations, traffic anomalies, and get a deeper insight into the NGINX configuration in general.

-In order to use Amplify, a small Python-based agent software (Amplify Agent) should be [installed](https://github.com/nginxinc/docker-nginx-amplify) inside the container.
+In order to use Amplify, a small Python-based agent software ([Amplify Agent](https://github.com/nginxinc/nginx-amplify-agent) should be installed inside the container.

+The official documentation for Amplify is available [here](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md).

 ### 1.1.
 NGINX Amplify Agent Inside Docker Container

-The [Amplify](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md) Agent can be deployed in a Docker environment.
-At this time there are still certain limitations related to how and what metrics are collected (see below), but overall the agent can be successfully used to monitor NGINX instances running inside Docker containers.
+The Amplify Agent can be deployed in a Docker environment to monitor NGINX instances inside Docker containers.

 The "agent inside the container" is currenly the only mode of operation.
 In other words, the agent should be running in the same container, next to the NGINX instance.